Hirtol/Rustyboi/README.md

 # Rustyboi
-This is an attempt at yet another GameBoy (just DMG for now) emulator written in Rust.
+This is an attempt at yet another GameBoy (and GameBoy Colour) emulator written in Rust.
 This is not supposed to be anything but a learning experience for both creating something in Rust, as well as learning about the GB.
 For actual emulation purposes one would best refer to another fully working emulator, e.g [PyBoy](https://github.com/Baekalfen/PyBoy).